State Child Welfare Legislation: 2009

-State legislatures are responsible for crafting, funding and overseeing state child welfare systems that serve thousands of children and families throughout the United States.
-This report is intended to assist legislators and state child welfare agencies in those efforts by highlighting significant child welfare-related legislation enacted during the 2007 and 2008 calendar years.
+State legislatures are responsible for oversight of child welfare systems that involve thousands of children and families throughout the nation.
+This report aims to assist legislators and legislative staff in their efforts to craft policy for those children and families by highlighting significant child welfare-related legislation enacted during the 2009 calendar year.

 - Children of Incarcerated Parents

 - Courts and Legal Representation

 - Education of Children in Care

 - Fostering Connections to Success and Increasing Adoptions Act of 2008